firebase/functions-samples/assistant-say-number/README.md

 See file [functions/index.js](functions/index.js) for the code.

-Sending the notification is performed using the [request-promise-native](https://www.npmjs.com/package/request-promise-native) package to send a REST request to the FCM API.
-The Web client writes the individual device tokens to the realtime database which the Function uses to send the notification.
+Handling the Google Actions requests is done using the [Google Actions SDK](https://www.npmjs.com/package/actions-on-google).

 The dependencies are listed in [functions/package.json](functions/package.json).